 Regarding mandatory fees, Ark.
-Code Ann. § 5-18-103(d) (Trafficking of persons) requires offenders convicted under the trafficking law to pay a \$250 fee to be deposited in the Safe Harbor Fund for Sexually Exploited Children.
-Ark.
-Code Ann. § 5-18-103(d) provides,
+Code Ann. § 5-18-103(d) (Trafficking of persons) requires offenders convicted under the trafficking law to pay a fee as follows:

-In addition to any other sentence authorized by this section, a person who violates this section by offering to pay, agreeing to pay, or paying a fee to engage in sexual activity upon conviction shall be ordered to pay a fine of two hundred fifty dollars (\$250) to be deposited into the Safe Harbor Fund for Sexually Exploited Children.
+- (1) In addition to any other sentence authorized by this section, a person who violates this section by offering to pay, agreeing to pay, or paying a fee to engage in sexual activity upon conviction shall be ordered to pay a fine of not less than five thousand dollars (\$5,000) nor more than fifteen thousand dollars (\$15,000). - (2) Fine payments received under subdivision (d)(1) of this section shall be deposited as follows: - (A) Fifty percent (50%) into the Safe Harbor Fund for Sexually Exploited Children; and - (B) Fifty percent (50%) into the Human Trafficking Victim Support Fund.
+18